soandrew/hexagon-nav/README.md

 ## Usage

-The main decorator is the `hexagon-nav` class which should be added to the navigation `ul` element.
+The main decorator is the `hexagon-nav` class which should be added to the navigation `nav` element.
+Then the `nav` class should be added to the inner `ol` or `ul` list element.

-Text within a list item should be wrapped in a tag that includes the class `text`.
+Text within a list item should be wrapped in a tag with the class `text`.
 Generally this would be the `a` tag used for navigation links.

 Optionally for each list item, include an `img` to specify the background image for that item.